Brilliantly Sparkling Outdoor Light Feature Using Items from the Dollar Store

 - Glue Gun

-I removed the hook and chain from the basket—this is so easy to do because of the small clips that hold the chain on.
+I removed the hook and chain from the basket—this is so easy because of the tiny clips holding the chain on.

 Reattach the chain clips onto the sides of the wire basket.